yaacov/harproxyserver/README.md

-# HAR Server
+# HAR Proxy Server

-HAR Server is a simple proxy server that records and plays back HTTP requests and responses in [HAR format](http://www.softwareishard.com/blog/har-12-spec/).
+HAR Proxy Server is a simple proxy server that records and plays back HTTP requests and responses in [HAR format](http://www.softwareishard.com/blog/har-12-spec/).
 It can be used as a standalone executable or integrated into other projects as an npm package.

 ## Features